sisrfeng/mmocr/docs/en/user_guides/config.md

 ### `_base_` Variable Modification

+In MMOCR,
-In MMOCR, different algorithms usually have different pipelines in different datasets, so there are often scenarios to modify the `pipeline` in the dataset.
+different algorithms usually have different pipelines in different datasets, so there are often scenarios to modify the `pipeline` in the dataset.

 There are also many scenarios where you need to modify variables in the `_base_` configuration, for example, modifying the training strategy of an algorithm, replacing some modules of an algorithm(backbone,  etc.).
+Users can directly modify the referenced `_base_` variables using ¿Python syntax¿.
+For dict,
-Users can directly modify the referenced `_base_` variables using Python syntax.
-For dict, we also provide a method similar to class attribute modification to modify the contents of the dictionary directly.
+    we also provide a method similar to class attribute modification to modify the contents of the dictionary directly.

 1. Dictionary

    Here is an example of modifying `pipeline` in a dataset.

-   The dictionary can be modified using Python syntax:
+   The ¿dictionary¿ can be modified using Python syntax:

    ```Python
    # Get the dataset in _base_